Last Updated on October 28, 2023 by Electricalvolt

 Regular cleaning is the prerequisite for the reliable operation of the insulator.

 Another important fact about insulators is that they have a negative temperature coefficient.
-The resistance value of the insulator decrease with an increase in temperature.
-The rise in temperature of an electrical machine, rise in bus bar temperature, or rise in electric panel temperature lead to failure of the insulator.
+The resistance value of the insulator decreases with an increase in temperature.
+The rise in temperature of an electrical machine, rise in bus bar temperature or rise in electric panel temperature leads to failure of the insulator.

 We need to isolate the equipment if the temperature rise is above the permissible limit.
-For example, if motor trips with a winding temperature high, we should not start the motor again, and wait for some time till the temperature drops down to the permissible limit.
+For example, if the motor trips with a winding temperature high, we should not start the motor again and wait for some time till the temperature drops down to the permissible limit.